floragunncom/sgctl/README.md

 ./sgctl.sh connect my-cluster --cert path/to/admin-cert.pem --private-key path/to/private-key.pem
 ```

-If the private key is password protected, specify the paramter `--private-key-pass` in order to get a prompt for the password.
+If the private key is password protected, specify the parameter `--private-key-pass` in order to get a prompt for the password.

 If the cluster uses certificates which are signed by a private PKI, you can specify the root certificate of the PKI by using the parameter `--ca-cert`.